saranyas-creator/TeleRobotics-Command/teleop.md

 }
 ```

-Purpose:

-* Establish communication with the device
-* Initialize the joystick SDK
-* Prepare the hardware for operation

----

-### Hot-Unplug Detection

-During operation, the Hardware Loop continuously verifies that the joystick remains available.
+During operation, the loop continuously monitors the hardware connection.

 ```cpp
 if (!joystick.isAlive())